quixio/quix-docs/docs/get-started/produce.md

 python3 producer.py
 ```

 You are now publishing data into the `cpu-load` topic.
+You'll next create a consumer to consume these messages.

 ## Next step